 This folder is mandatory for local MSPs, and there must be exactly one X.509 certificate for the node.
 It is not used for channel MSPs.

 This folder is mandatory for local MSPs, and must contain exactly one private key.
-Obviously, access to this folder must be limited only to the identities, users who have administrative responsibility on the peer.
+Obviously, access to this folder must be limited only to the identities of users who have administrative responsibility on the peer.

-Configuration of a channel MSPs does not include this part, as channel MSPs aim to offer solely identity validation functionalities, and not signing abilities.
+Configuration of a channel MSPs does not include this folder, as channel MSPs solely aim to offer identity validation functionalities and not signing abilities.

 TLS Root CA: This folder contains a list of self-signed X.509 certificates of the Root CAs trusted by this organization for TLS communications.
 An example of a TLS communication would be when a peer needs to connect to an orderer so that it can receive ledger updates.

-MSP TLS information relates to the nodes inside the network, i.e., the peers and the orderers, rather than those that consume the network – applications and administrators.
+MSP TLS information relates to the nodes inside the network — the peers and the orderers, in other words, rather than the applications and administrations that consume the network.